GaurvJoshi/Coursera-Capstone/README.md

 # Coursera-Capstone
-This repository is for the capstone project "Battel of neighbourhood".
+This repository is for the capstone project "Battle of neighborhood".